 If you finish the canal boat ride before, you can ask the boatman to take you to Yodpiman Wharf (or ask for Pak Klong Talad, which means flower market).

-Finally, if you have visited the What Pho first, you can just walk to the flower market.
-On the way out from the front the temple (river side), just walk along Maha Rat Street, you will come across the market after a crossroads where there is a school on one side, a police station on the other and the crossing of a bridge spanning the canal Rop Krung.
+Finally, if you visited Wat Pho first, you can simply walk to the flower market.
+Exiting the temple from the front (river side), simply walk along Maha Rat Street; you will come to the market after an intersection where there is a school on one side, a police station on the other, and a bridge spanning the Rop Krung Canal.

 6- Evening at the rooftop bars